Load Shedding and Your Grow Room: Protecting Cannabis Plants in South Africa

 UPS (Uninterruptible Power Supply) for Critical Equipment

-A UPS unit allows you to keep critical equipment running during short outages.
+A UPS unit allows you to keep critical equipment running during short outages, and pairs well with broader grow room automation.
 Prioritise:

 1. Ventilation fans — prevents climate collapse during outages